Darnall's Chance House Museum

 Text-to-speech Audio

-This 18th century historic home was built by wealthy merchant James Wardrop around 1742.
+This 18th century historic home was built around 1741 by merchant James Wardrop, who was one of the wealthiest men in Maryland colony at the time.
 Today, it is a museum depicting life during the 18th century with emphasis on the lives of women, particularly that of Lettice Lee, who married James in 1747.
 The home is also called Buck House after its last owner, Harry Buck.
-The house was placed on the National Register of Historic Places in 1973.
-It was restored to its 1742 appearance in 1986.
+The house was placed on the National Register of Historic Places in 1973 and restored to its 1742 appearance in 1986.
+The museum offers changing exhibits and a variety of educational programming and events.

 Images